14 effective corporate governance best practices to implement now

 2. Establish board composition

-That is one reason why board composition is so important.
+These are just a few reasons why board composition is so important.
 Consequently, most governance experts favor the notion of boards having a majority of independent directors.

-Board directors, board committees and the whole board should participate in annual self-evaluations to identify their strengths and weaknesses.
+Board directors, committees and the whole board should participate in annual self-evaluations to identify their strengths and weaknesses.

 3. Onboard all directors